BioSchemas/bioschemas.github.io/README.md

 # Bioschemas Website
 This repo contains the files for the Bioschemas website.
 The website is deployed on [GitHub](https://github.com/) using [Jekyll](https://jekyllrb.com/).

-## Getting Started
+# Contribute
+Feel free to propose changes to the Bioschemas website!
+This can be done by opening an issue on our [specifications repo](https://github.com/BioSchemas/specifications) or by forking this repository and making a pull request.
+The content of this website is build using a combination of Markdown and HTML.

+## Previewing your changes on your own fork

+Since the website uses [GitHub pages](https://pages.github.com/) for its deployment, it is possible to create live previews to inspect your changes.
+Go to your fork -> settings tab -> pages and select the branch you are working on to activate GitHub pages.
+GitHub will do the rest and will tell you at which url the website will be served.

+### Deploying the website locally

-If you already have Ruby installed on your machine, then the following files will allow you to get started by installing the relevant dependencies:
+It is possible to preview the website locally to preview changes.
+We recommand installing Ruby version 2.7.3 or earlier since recent version are not compatible with Jekyll.
+If you already have the correct Ruby installed on your machine, then the following files will allow you to get started by installing the relevant dependencies:

 - Install Jekyll and Dependencies: ```gem install jekyll bundler jekyll-redirect-from``` and ```gem install jekyll-sitemap```
 - Clone the repository: ```git clone https://github.com/Bioschemas/bioschemas.github.io.git```